History of Singapore: 2001–present

 Lee Kuan Yew, founding father and the first Prime Minister of Singapore, died on 23 March 2015.
 Singapore declared a period of national mourning from 23 to 29 March.
 Lee Kuan Yew was accorded a state funeral.

 The year 2015 also saw Singapore celebrate its Golden Jubilee of 50 years of independence.
 An extra day of the holiday, 7 August 2015, was declared to celebrate Singapore's Golden Jubilee.
 Fun packs, which are usually given to people who attend the National Day Parade were given to every Singaporean and PR household.
 In commemoration of the significant milestone, the 2015 National Day Parade was the first-ever parade to be held both at the Padang and the Float at Marina Bay.
 NDP 2015 was the first National Day Parade without the founding leader Lee Kuan Yew, who never missed a single National Day Parade since 1966.

 The 2015 general elections was held on 11 September shortly after the 2015 National Day Parade.
 The election was the first since Singapore's independence which saw all seats contested.
 The election was also the first after the death of Lee Kuan Yew (the nation's first Prime Minister and an MP until his passing).
 The ruling party PAP received its best results since 2001 with 69.86% of the popular vote, an increase of 9.72% from the previous election in 2011.

 Following amendments to the Constitution of Singapore, Singapore held its first reserved presidential elections in 2017.
 The election was the first to be reserved for a particular racial group under a hiatus-triggered model.
 The 2017 election was reserved for candidates from the minority Malay community.
 Then Speaker of Parliament Halimah Yacob won the elections though a walkover and was inaugurated as the eighth President of Singapore on 14 September 2017, becoming the first female President of Singapore.

+In July 2020, the ruling party, The People's Action Party (PAP), won 83 out of 93 seats and 61.2% of the popular vote in the general election, meaning PAP won its 13th consecutive general election since Singapore's independence.
+However, the result was a significant decline from the 2015 election.

+On 15 May 2024, then Deputy Prime Minister and Finance Minister Lawrence Wong took over from Prime Minister Lee Hsien Loong as the fourth prime minister of Singapore, marking the beginning of the fourth-generation leadership.